JimHotchkiss/simply_vegan_app/NOTES.md

 Then I will put accepts_nested_attributes_for :recipe_ingredients on the recipe model.

 Then I will nest ingredient_attributes inside of recipe_ingredients_attributes in the recipe_params.

+I need to make a custom url.
+The url will route to a action controller that will preform some type of functionality.
+  * I think I will make a most_comments route that will return the user with the most comments and those comments.
+So, I think I got the array of comments sorted so it will return an array of the most comments.
+  * Next, build a most_comments show form.